 The housework of this day had its origin in months of planting and growing, cared for by me, the weather, and mother nature.
 The satisfaction I experience when wiping the little jars, smelling the spicy smells, cutting and stirring and getting it just right, is a deeply creative act.

-Housework as a creative act.
+Housework is a creative act.
 I want to have clean shelves to display the products.
 I want to wipe down the counters and appliances until they shine to offset the new garlic braid hanging by the stove.
 Do you see housework as a creative act?

 One act of creativity leads to another.
 By keeping house, by renewing the space we call home, daily, we enhance our awareness and nurture ourselves.
 Writing is my official creative endeavor.
 My unofficial creative endeavor is keeping house and garden.